vd Brink Home Automations

 Daylight brightness to opacity

-Daylight brightness, from the previous template, converted to opacity for CSS to use as overlay on a floor map.
+Daylight brightness, from the previous template, converted to opacity for CSS to use as an overlay on a floor map.

 # Sourcecode by vdbrink.github.io